-The shortest route to market capitalization is to start with the simplest iteration of your product.
+The shortest route to market capitalization is to start with the simplest iteration of your product; an MVP

-Don’t worry, it’s not a group therapy session that we’re hearing you out but yes we are trying to allay the fears of Startups who’re biting their nails to prepare a launch-ready mobile app.
+Don’t worry, it’s not a group therapy session but yes we are trying to allay the fears of Startups who’re biting their nails to prepare for the launch-ready mobile app.

 Do they stick to traditional Software Development Lifecycles to introduce their concept to users or launch a prototype version with minimalist features?

 The answer depends on who asks the question, but regardless of the company size, the debate comes to a standstill when you wonder, do you need a Minimum Viable Product?
-While that’s a good question, an even better iteration would be the one that we start this post with, so let’s get to it!
+While there are a lot og MVP benefits, let's take off with a better understanding of the topic at hand.

 We’ll discuss a project development approach tech aficionados often vouch for, which is relatable to the concept of a minimum viable product.
 You’d then be able to define an MVP yourself.
 If you are an I.T. generalist, you’d definitely be familiar with hackathons.
 For first-timers, here’s how Wikipedia puts it: